 You can work with your PEO to develop a comprehensive and attractive benefit package that will encourage top talent to work with your business.
 Your PEO can handle all administrative tasks related to benefits administration, including negotiating with insurance carriers, enrolling employees and providing necessary legal notices.

-Why Is Using a PEO Better Than the Alternatives?
+What are the PEO Benefits Better Than the Alternatives?

 There are other options to hiring local staff other than using a PEO.
 However, they often come with various disadvantages.